Kiss Sells Catalog and IP to Pophouse Entertainment Group

-The cutting-edge technology was created by George Lucas’ special-effects company, Industrial Light & Magic, in partnership with Pophouse.
-The two companies recently teamed up for in London, in which fans could attend a full concert by the Swedish band in their heyday, as performed by their own digital avatars.
-The ways in which Kiss' avatars will be utilized has yet to be announced, but Pophouse CEO Per Sundin says fans can expect a biopic, a documentary and a Kiss experience on the horizo
+When the band's current lineup — founders Paul Stanley and Gene Simmons as well as guitarist Tommy Thayer and drummer Eric Singer — took the stage at the final night of their farewell tour in December at New York City's famed Madison Square Garden, they ended by revealing digitized avatars of themselves.
+The cutting-edge technology was created by George Lucas’ special-effects company, Industrial Light & Magic, in partnership with Pophous

-Kiss Pophouse Entertainment Group Catalog IP Deal Avatars George Lucas Industrial Light & Magic Concert Biopic Documentary
+Kiss Pophouse Entertainment Group Catalog IP Partnership Farewell Tour Digitized Avatars George Lucas Industrial Light & Magic

 United States Latest News, United States Headlines